 Register access is encoded as follows:

-memory-mapped interface and the external debug interface, offsets
+debug interface, offsets